 In the final level of Dead Air, why does the sound of a fuel pump starting up alert more infected than the sound of a passenger jet crash landing?

-Could they have been reacting to the plan crash?
+Could they have been reacting to the plane crash?

 And for that matter, wouldn't gunshots, hunter screams, witch cries, and tank roars all attract zombies?